Frequently Asked Questions

 We are located at One Timber Way Suite 102 in Daphne, Alabama just outside of Mobile on the eastern side of Mobile Bay.

 IUD does offer a distance learning option for its One-Year Program.
 The distance learning option has all of the requirements as the local program with the additional requirement of having a pre-approved clinical site set up in your area.
 The distance program functions just like the local program.
 Students complete the didactic coursework through our online course management system and they receive their hands-on clinical training at the pre-approved clinical site.

 Distance students must have an approved clinical site BEFORE they will be accepted into the program.
-Distance students are also required to attend the three week “boot camp” at our facility in Spanish Fort, Alabama at the beginning of the program.
+Distance students are also required to attend the three week “boot camp” at our facility in Daphne, Alabama at the beginning of the program.
 If a clinical site cannot be secured in the applicant’s area, they have the option to apply as a local student and relocate to our area to complete the program.

 What kind of equipment do I need?

 The following equipment is needed for the program: